KaRonS/Angular-8-Example/README.md

 # Angular-8-Example
-A series of small projects that I have created when I'm bored or need to learn something new!
+Just a small angular project...
+I was bored and haven't touched angular in a while